NabhahnK/Horiseon/README.md

 ## Sequential Heading Elements

-I had to search and verify that the heading tags were used in am acceptable manner.
+I had to search and verify that the heading tags were used in an acceptable manner.

 Such as, h1, before h2, before h3, and so on.